 - How do we need people to behave in the team to achieve that purpose?

 You can read more about driving higher impact here.

 Like most of us individuals, teams are constantly evolving works in progress.
-Helping your team develop into the best version of itself takes time and effort, but time and again we witness that it’s some of the most important work you can do for the good of your business and your people.
+Helping your team develop into the best version of itself —into a resilient team — takes time and effort.
+But time and again we witness that it’s some of the most important work you can do for the good of your business and your people.